 Non-Executive Directors are paid their fees out of the maximum aggregate amount approved by shareholders for the remuneration of Non-Executive Directors.
-Non-Executive Directors do not receive performance-based bonuses and do not participate in equity schemes of the Company without prior shareholder approval.
+Non-Executive Directors do not receive performance based bonuses and do not participate in equity schemes of the Company without prior shareholder approval.

-Non-Executive Directors are entitled to be paid statutory superannuation.
+Non-Executive Directors are entitled to but not necessarily paid statutory superannuation.